josephbeuysmum/Dertisch/README.md

 -	registration and presentation of Dishs with related Presenters and Interactors.

-`Dertisch` Interactors work by implementing the `DTHeadChefProtocol` protocol; Presenters by implementing the `DTWaiterProtocol` protocol; and Dishs by subclassing `DTDish`.
-It uses **dependency injection** to register Interactor/Presenter/Dish/ModelClass relationships at start-up.
+`Dertisch` Head Chefs work by implementing the `DTHeadChefProtocol` protocol; Waiters by implementing the `DTWaiterProtocol` protocol; and Dishes by subclassing `DTDish`.

 ---------------
 Using Dertisch